Shopping for BBQ Gear? Start Here!

 Roast beef sandwich

-There’s no reason to settle for sub-par roast beef ever again thanks to this recipe!
+There’s no reason to settle for sub-par roast beef ever again thanks to this Baltimore pit roast beef recipe!

 You can make roast beef from many cuts on the steer, but here’s how to make a fine roast beef by taking a lesson from the Pit Beef cooks in Baltimore.

-Pit beef is served in many restaurants, bars, and pubs in the Charm City area, and surprisingly, it is rarely found outside Maryland.
-It is essentially a juicy roast beef sandwich cooked on a grill.
-All manner of grills are used, charcoal, wood, and gas.
+Pit beef is served in many restaurants, bars, and pubs in the Charm City area.
+Surprisingly, it is rare to find it outside Maryland.
+It is essentially a juicy roast beef sandwich that you cook on a grill.
+It uses all manner of grills: charcoal, wood, and gas.

 pit beef roast

-In order to get that authentic flavor, you should cook over charcoal, but pit beef can be done just fine on a gas grill.
+In order to get that authentic flavor, you should cook over charcoal.
+But you can make pit beef just fine on a gas grill.
 I recommend you throw in some smoke.
 This is usually a big hunk of meat so you need to get as much flavor as possible on the exterior because the interior doesn’t have much flavor other than simple beef.
 Rub and smoke just can’t penetrate very far.

 Some places proffer a wide range of condiments, but the standard is a horsey sauce, sometimes called tiger sauce, which is a blend of horseradish and mayo, and then thin sliced raw onions top it all.
 Baltimore Tiger Sauce is very different than the stuff sold in a bottle called Tiger Sauce.
 As an upgrade, use my Secretariat Horseradish Sauce.